Kori-Sama/mygo/README.md

 ### Database

-execute the sql file named init.sql in the scripts folder it will create schema and tables automatically
+You don't need to create tables, the orm will sync the tables automatically but you need to create a mysql database at least and it's name and port should be same with the yaml config

 ### Swagger